cockroachdb/docs/v20.1/admin-ui-cluster-overview-page.md

 ### Locality component

 The map shows the components for the highest-level locality tier (e.g., region).
-You can click on the **Node Count** of a locality component to view any lower-level localities (e.g., datacenter).
+You can click on the **Node Count** of a locality component to view any lower-level localities (e.g., availability zone).

 For details on **Capacity Usage**, see [Capacity metrics](#capacity-metrics).